Quantum Commuting Circuits and Complexity of Ising Partition Functions: Hardness of approximating Ising partition functions

 \section{Hardness of approximating Ising partition functions}

-In this section, we utilize the established relationship between {\sf IQP} and Ising partition functions in an opposite direction; we show, by considering ${\sf IQP}_{\sf UP}$, that there is no FPRAS for a class of Ising model with imaginary coupling constants unless the {\sf PH} collapses at the third level.
-We further explore complexity of a multiplicative approximation of the Ising partition functions by considering strong simulation of {\sf IQP}.
+In this section, we utilize the established relationship between {\sf IQP} and Ising partition functions in an opposite direction; by considering universal-under-postselection instances of {\sf IQP}, we show that a multiplicative approximation of Ising partition functions with almost all imaginary coupling constants is \#{\sf P}-hard even on planar lattices with a bounded degree.
+Note that this argument based on universality-under-postselection and post-{\sf BQP} = {\sf PP} have been already utilized to show \#{\sf P}-hardness of approximating the permanent~\cite{AaronsonLinear} and the Jones polynomial~\cite{Kuperberg}.

-\begin{theo}[Hardness of approximating imaginary Ising partition functions] If there is a fully-polynomial randomized approximation scheme (FPRAS) to compute the partition functions of a class of Ising models on planar lattices that are associated with {\sf IQP} belonging to ${\sf IQP}_{\sf UP}$, the {\sf PH} collapses at the third level.
-That is, there is no FPRAS for such Ising models, unless the {\sf PH} collapses at the third level. \end{theo}

-Before proceeding to the proof, we define FPRAS. \begin{defi}[FPRAS] Given an input (instance) $\mathcal{I}$ and error parameter $\epsilon$, FPRAS returns an approximation $f_{ap}(\mathcal{I})$ of a function $f(\mathcal{I})$ within an approximation range

-for an arbitrary $\mathcal{I}$ in polynomial time in both the size of the input and $1/\epsilon$. \end{defi} {\it Proof}: Due to Theorem~\ref{Main2}, the existence of an FPRAS for the Ising models on planar lattices implies an existence of an FPRAS for all marginal distributions of the associated {\sf IQP} with an appropriately chosen measurement order.
-Thus we can compute the conditional probability $p(s_{i_k} | \{s_i \}_{i \in M_k})$ within the following approximation range: